-These two recommendations endorse the coastwide and area-specific objectives defined at MSAB014, and the revision of the reference Spawning Potential Ratio (SPR, or fishing intensity) from 46% to 43% based on the analysis presented to SRB015 and MSAB014.
+The 96th Session of the IPHC Annual Meeting (AM096) discussed the recommendations from the MSAB and the IPHC Secretariat on the coastwide results of the MSE and agreed to hold an inter-sessional meeting soon after AM096 to provide further direction.
+During this inter-sessional meeting, the Commission endorsed the coastwide and area-specific objectives defined at MSAB014, and the revision of the reference Spawning Potential Ratio (SPR, or fishing intensity) from 46% to 43% based on the analysis presented to SRB015 and MSAB014 to be used in the interim harvest policy.

 The MSAB has defined a list of candidate management procedures for distributing the coastwide TCEY.
 At MSAB014, the distribution framework was formalized in 3 steps: a coastwide TCEY, an optional distribution of the TCEY to Biological Regions or Management Zones, and the final distribution to IPHC Regulatory Areas.
-Specific elements of candidate management procedures (Table 1) were requested for evaluation at MSAB015 (paragraph 55 of IPHC-2019-MSAB014-R):
+Specific elements of MPs were considered at MSAB014 (IPHC-2019-MSAB014-R, para 55, 57 and 58).
+At MSAB015, some of these elements were identified as important for the 2020 evaluation (paragraph 42 of IPHC-2020-MSAB015-R):